martinberger-ch/oci-monitoring/README.md

 ### Configure OCI CLI

-Execute the setup with your user and tenant OCID, create a new API Signing Key Pair.
+Execute the setup with your user and tenant OCID, create a new API Signing Key Pair without password.
 This key is later used in OCI web interface.
 Do not change other settings and let the default values.

 Use these parameters: